aliirezaaa/log-parser/readme.md

 ## Features

 - Using regex patterns
-- Ready to read file from database (It should be implemented.)
+- Ready to read file from any source (It should be implemented.)
+- Ready to write to any source (It should be implemented.)
 - Unit-testing ready